sous-chefs/grafana/README.md

 ### grafana_dashboard
 Dashboards in Grafana are always going to be incredibly specific to the application, but you may want to be able to create a new dashboard along with a newly provisioned stack.
 This resource assumes you have a static json file that displays the information that will be flowing from the newly created stack.

 This resource currently makes an assumption that the name used in invocation matches the name of the dashboard.
-This will obviously have limitations, and can change in the future.
+This will obviously have limitations, and could change in the future.
+More documentation on creating Grafana dashboards via the HTTP API can be found [here](http://docs.grafana.org/reference/http_api/#dashboards).

 #### Attributes
 | Attribute      | Type     | Default Value       | Description                       |